 - 1. Enrollment form

-- 2. Health Care Summary
+- 2. Health Care Summary (must be turned in within two weeks)

 - 3. Immunization form

 - 4. Tuition agreement

 Parents are required to submit updated health information and immunizations when necessary.
 All immunizations must be kept up to date to the standards of the State of Minnesota or provide necessary documentation that legally excuses them from immunizations.
 A person who has not received the recommended number of vaccines for his or her age may need to be excluded from class, field trips or events should the virus/illness be present in the school.